cdl-geneseo/handbook/README.md

 Repository for the CDL Handbook for Student Affiliates at [https://cdl-geneseo.github.io/handbook](https://cdl-geneseo.github.io/handbook)

 Create new handbook pages in the `drafts` folder.
 When they're ready, move them to the top level of the `docs` folder for publication.
-See the [sample draft page](drafts/sampledraft.md) in `docs`.
+See the [sample draft page](drafts/sampledraft.md) in `drafts`.

 New pages should be written in markdown and have YAML frontmatter at the top like so: